 - Failing to install and maintain proper lighting— we need to see where we are walking, and lighting has contributed to many of the cases we have seen, where a client stumbles over an object that would have been easier to see had there been proper lighting.

 - Failing to maintain elevators— when an elevator malfunction results in the opening of the doors so that people could fall down the shaft, the results can be devastating.
 On the off chance the victim survives, his or her life will be changed forever.

 - Failing to warn of hazards— the most common danger that property managers fail to notify people of is wet floors.
 A slippery floor can easily take victims by surprise as some surfaces become slicker than ice when they are wet.

 - Failing to remove snow or ice— during cold and inclement winter weather, property owners need to maintain walkways and parking lots so that people can enter and leave the premises without slipping over patches of black ice.

-- Failing to provide a safe work environment— trips, slips and falls represent a large portion of all workplace accidents and this is because there are many hazards present on the job, from objects on the floor that can cause people to trip to poorly designed guardrails and scaffolding.
+- Failing to provide a safe work environment— trips, slips, and falls represent a significant portion of all workplace accidents, and this is because there are many hazards present on the job, from objects on the floor that can cause people to trip to poorly designed guardrails and scaffolding.

 Naperville Slip and Fall Accidents are Responsible for a Wide Variety of Injuries

-- Broken bones— fractures are common because of the angle and force that victims’ wrists, feet, shoulders and legs make strike the ground with.
+- Broken bones— fractures are common because of the angle and force that victims’ wrists, feet, shoulders, and legs make when striking the ground.
 It is also a natural reflex to attempt to brace a fall by extending the arms, making broken wrists very commonplace with these accidents.